klraveendranath2007/PWM-BRIGHTNESS-LEVEL/README.md

 ---
 ## Result

 The relationship between the **PWM duty cycle and LED brightness** was successfully analyzed.
-The LED brightness increased gradually from **0% to 100%** as the PWM duty cycle increased and decreased gradually from **100% to 0%** as the duty cycle decreased, producing a smooth **breathing effect**.
+The LED brightness increased gradually from **0% to 100%** as the PWM duty cycle increased and decreased gradually from **100% to 0%** as the duty cycle decreased, producing a smooth **breathing effect**..